nightkr/klocka/README.md

 terminating reverse proxy in front of this, since browsers for some reason don't support push notifications from unencrypted websites.

+To make things worse, at least Chrome doesn't like loading workers from untrusted domains, so even a self-signed certificate won't work out of the box.
+To get around this, you'll need to download the certificate to your browser and whitelist it.
+Alternately, sign it through a service like Let's Encrypt, but that requires you to expose the service to the public, which probably isn't a great idea...

 ## Limitations

 At least on Chrome for desktop, the ringtone doesn't trigger unless the page is open.